 Nokia has been flirting with the idea of releasing an Android smartphone for quite some time, and now at MWC 2014 it has finally taken the plunge with the Nokia X and Nokia XL.
 The results are interesting to say the lease - we spent some time at the Nokia stand at the Barcelona trade show, here’s our Nokia XL hands-on review.
-See all budget smartphones.

 The first thing that we are duty bound to tell you about the Nokia XL - available in March - is that it’s an Android smartphone, but not as you know it.
 Nokia has actually butchered the open sourced platform to serve its own purposes.
 The result is an initially terrifying home screen that looks like a cheap rip off of the Windows Phone 8 OS.
 That said, finding the app/feature you want on the smartphone isn't too tricky, it just not the best presentation.
-See also: The 6 best budget smartphones.
+See also: Best budget smartphones.

 Nokia do not finish tinkering with the open source Android platform with merely the aesthetical elements of the OS, it has also done away with the Google Play store.
 This is something that should irk its customers as it’s made the incredibly straightforward task of downloading Android apps from the native Google (Android) Play store a lot more confusing and long winded.
 You can still download all the standard Android .APK apps on the Nokia XL - which is great news - but you have to go through one of the several app stores provided on the smartphone.
 At the MWC trade show we were given a brief explanation of how to do this, but when we tried to do this on our own later on, we failed miserably.
 In the end we found that the best way to download normal Android .APK apps on the XL, was to do a Google search for them and then when you try to click on the Google Play Store link, you will be redirected to a choice of one of the several app stores that the Nokia XL has onboard.
 It's all very confusing.
-Take a look at the best smartphones of 2014 too.
+Take a look at the best smartphones too.

 Once you get past the weird home screen and annoying way to download Android apps, you will notice that the hardware you’re getting for the €109 price tag is actually a pretty good deal.
 The 5-inch 480 x 800 (197ppi) screen is bright and nicely sized; the 4GB storage and expandable microSD storage is not bad; 5MP rear-facing camera complete with flash & 2MP front-facing camera is acceptable; and the Qualcomm Snapdragon™ S4 processor combined with the 768MB of RAM are all above average for a budget smartphone.